Provisional Government of Bangladesh: Cultural wing

 In May, Swadhin Bangla Betar Kendra, the official radio service of the Government of Bangladesh, began operating with a transmitter allotted by the Indian government.
 It served as the cultural propaganda wing of the Bangladeshi provisional government.

+Advisory Council

+During the Liberation War of 1971, the Mujibnagar Government formed an Advisory Council.
+This council mainly assisted the government in policy-making, international relations, and in formulating military and political strategies.
+The committee was composed of 8 members from 5 political parties.